Avoiding common email marketing mistakes

 - Incomplete information: "You have 24 hours to respond or…"

+According to FTC's CAN-SPAM Act guidelines, misleading subject lines not only violate federal regulations but can result in penalties up to ?,792 per email.
 Sensationalized subject lines always underdeliver and lead to disappointment because the actual email content doesn't meet the expectations set by the subject line.
+In my analysis of subject line performance, I found that misleading headlines resulted in 3x higher spam reports and 45% higher unsubscribe rates.
 If done too often, they'll damage trust and result in higher spam reports.
 So stop turning your subject lines into subject lies.

 Not testing or proofreading your messages

 Ensure you test and proofread your messages before you send them.
+During my email campaign testing, I discovered that spending just 10 minutes on cross-device testing prevented 80% of formatting issues.
 It only takes a few minutes to notice that your message looks wonky on mobile devices or that there's an embarrassing typo.

 If you make a mistake that requires a follow-up apology/correction email, do it and own up to the error.
 But if these mistakes happen too often, your recipients will stop taking you seriously and view your emails as amateurish.